patricklafrance/esm-treeshaking/README.md

 After compilation, the files are transpiled to JavaScript and their types declaration are available in collocated `.d.ts` files.

+#### app-ts-react

+This project is a single index.ts file importing and using the `package-4` and `package-5` projects.
+The app renders a single `Page2` React components.

 ## Understanding the content of the main.js file

 At first, `package-4` behave similarly to what has been observed previously with `package-1` and `package-3` in [Understanding the content of the main.js file](#understanding-the-content-of-the-mainjs-file) but `package-5` did not.